JacobsenShawn/Code-Questions/# Daily Coding Questions to help me learn.md

 1 What is a variable?
 Write a short sentence about what a variable is.
+A variable is a place in memory to store and modify data

 2 Simple Variable: Create a variable called favoriteColor and set it to your favorite color.
 Write what it is.